Politics of Bangladesh: 1972–1975: Sheikh Mujibur Rahman

 Despite promises, no sign of improvement in the economic situation surfaced.
 Implementation of promised political reforms was almost nil, and criticism of government policies became increasingly centered on Mujib.
 Serious disorientation in the armed services, disenchantment in society, deterioration of law and order created a huge mistrust of Mujib and his government including the Awami League itself.
 The then chief of army staff K M Shafiullah and chief of air staff A.K.
 Khandker stood stunned and idle during this situation.
 On 15 August 1975, Mujib, and most of his family, were assassinated by a small group of mid-level army officers.
 Mujib's daughters, Sheikh Hasina and Sheikh Rehana, happened to be out of the country.
 A new government, headed by former Mujib associate Khondaker Mostaq Ahmad, was formed.

-Military Era

 August–November 1975: Khondaker Mostaq Ahmad

 Mujib's senior cabinet minister Khondaker Mostaq Ahmad formed a new government and immediately initiated a few critical changes in Mujib's policies and rules of business in government.
 The notorious Jail Killings happened during this period, amidst the confusion in which Bangladesh was plunged on 3 November.
 On the same day, Brig General Khaled Mosharraf launched his own coup fundamentally as a move to restore the chain of command broken in the army Musharraf moved swiftly to remove Moshtaque Ahmad from office.
 On 7 November Khaled Musharaf was killed in a counter coup engineered by Colonel Abu Taher.